Prologue: First Day

 Biting down some colorful suggestions, I give them my itinerary and badge, after which they frisk me and look through my bag.
 They pause for a bit to inspect the pens I keep in my vest, as well as my compact flashlight, which puts me on edge.
 However, appearing to be satisfied with the result, everything's given back and I'm waved in.

-Despite my attempts at subtlety, my entrance appears to garner attention from the good chunk of the class, much of it agitated.
-I see my roommate smirking, which confirms my suspicion as to why my alarm failed to go off or why my shoes appeared on top of the shelf back at the dorm.
+Despite my attempts at subtlety, my entrance garners attention from the good chunk of the class; much of it agitated.
+I also see my roommate smirking, which confirms my suspicion as to why my alarm failed to go off or why my shoes appeared on top of the shelf back at the dorm.

 Maybe I shouldn't have called him a District Two meathead… or reprogrammed the room's visual projector to simulate an tracker jacker attack.